 The Shape of Science is an information visualization project whose aim is to reveal the structure of science.
-Its interface has been designed to access the bibliometric indicators database of the SCImago Journal & Country Rank portal (based on 2014 data).
+Its interface has been designed to access the bibliometric indicators database of the SCImago Journal & Country Rank portal.
 The Shape of Science shows a very intuitive image of the interconnection of the different subject areas by the position of the journals.
 The individual profiles of the journals can be accessed from this interface.

 You may choose between two types of maps: subject areas map and subject categories map.
 By clicking on one or more subject areas bubbles on the subject areas map you may filter subject categories.
 By placing the mouse on the bubbles you may view the complete name of the field and the underlying values for the chosen indicator for the axis z in that period.

 The world report offers detailed information for the analysis of the world and each of the eight large geographic regions.
 This page provides numerous indicators and displays tables and trend graphs (1996-2017) for all or one of the 27 major subject areas and for all or one of the regions matching the selected options.
 The indicators provided are: H Index, Documents, Citable Documents, Citations, Self-Citations and Citations per Document.
 The report also shows the evolution during the period 1996-2017 of Cited and Uncited Documents, Citable and Uncitable Documents, % Open Access and Non-Open Output, Citation, External and Self-Citation, Data by country (Documents, H Index and Citation per Document) and Documents by Subject Area.
 By placing the mouse on the charts you may view the underlying values.